 - You can catch trains to Bruges from all over Europe and Belgium.
 High-speed trains run frequently between London, Paris and Brussels, where you can connect to a Bruges train.
 Search and book trains to Bruges with Omio

 - Flix Bus has buses running daily to Bruges from destinations inside Belgium and International destinations.
-Search your bus tickets to Bruges
+Search for your bus tickets to Bruges

 - Belgium has some great Highways for driving.
 You can easily access France, Luxembourg, England and the Netherlands in a matter of hours.
 Search your Rental Car today!